 The Court awarded each damages in the amount of $50,000.
 The judge indicated that they were tempted to add punitive and aggravated damages, but declined to do so, finding that SI had been ‘misguided’ and acted impulsively with the intention of raising awareness of a deserving issue.
 However, she failed to take the time to verify her assumptions about the image she saw and engaged in a campaign that had serious impacts on those she targeted.

-For Exceptional Legal Representation in Libel and Defamation Matters Contact Milosevic Fiske LLP in Toronto
+For Exceptional Legal Representation in Libel and Defamation Matters Contact Milosevic & Associates in Toronto